stuartsierra/component/README.md

 The "application" or "business logic" may itself be represented by one or more components.

-Components may, of course, implement other protocols besides `Lifecycle`.
+Component records may, of course, implement other protocols besides `Lifecycle`.

+Any type of object, not just maps and records, can be a component if it has no lifecycle and no dependencies.
+For example, you could put a bare Atom or core.async Channel in the system map where other components can depend on it.

 Different implementations of a component (for example, a stub version for testing) can be injected into a system with `assoc` before calling `start`.

-Systems may be composed into larger systems, although I have not yet found a need for this.
+Although it is technically possible to nest systems, the consequences are difficult to understand.
+I recommend against nesting systems.

 ### Notes for Library Authors